ArvinCheng2019/RakNet_Networking/README.md

 ## How to use it
 In order to use The raknet network engine in your project, I recommend that you study the test client and server.

-Download this repository and place the downloaded files in the Assets folder of your project.
+Download this repository and place the downloaded files in a convenient location then run Unity3D

 If you have this error